dng24/intl-iot/model/model_details.md

 The script decodes the input pcap file and stores the decoded data in a `user-intermediates/` directory.
 If a file containing the decoded data already exists, the file will not be regenerated.
 The script then outputs a CSV file containing the predictions made by the selected model and the decoded data.
 If the output file already exists, the script will overwrite the file.

 ## Non-scripts

-### exp_list.txt

-A list of the paths to input pcap files with known device activity.
-The input files are used to generate the machine learning models; the more input files, the better the model.
-The directory structure of the input pcap files should be: `{root_experiment_director(y|ies)}/{device_name}/{activity_type}/input.pcap`.
-For example, `traffic/us/yi-camera/power/2019-04-25_19:28:58.154s.pcap`:

-- `traffic/us/` is the root experiment directory.
-- `yi-camera/` is the device directory.
-- `power/` is the activity type directory.
-- `2019-04-25_19:28:58.154s.pcap` is the input pcap file.

-Each path should be on a new line.

 ### model_sample.ipynb